The Ultimate Kenya Safari Travel Guide

 Southern Kenya

-Because it shares the longest part of Kenya’s border with Tanzania, this is the best place to see snow-capped Mount Kilimanjaro, the highest peak in Africa and the tallest free-standing mountain the world.
-Kili actually lies in Tanzania, but Kenya's Amboseli National Park is so close to the border that it boasts incredible vantage points.
+Because it shares the longest part of Kenya’s border with Tanzania, this is the best place to see snow-capped Mount Kilimanjaro, the highest peak in Africa and the tallest free-standing mountain in the world.
+Kili actually lies in Tanzania, but Kenya’s Amboseli National Park is so close to the border that it boasts incredible vantage points.

 This part of Kenya is wetter and the terrain more varied: Amboseli, for example, is a beautiful mix of open savannah, wetlands, woodlands and hills, making it ideal for a wide variety of species, from bat-eared foxes to elephants.
 Nearby are the Chyulu Hills and Tsavo East and West National Parks.